zachfedor/zachfedor.github.io/_posts/2016-01-31-terminal-color-with-iterm2-and-vim.md

 title: "Terminal Color with Vim and Iterm2"
 date: 2016-01-31
 category: developer
+excerpt: "How to make plain text sexy again"
 ---

 _Or, How to Make Plain Text Sexy Again_